 Simple English definitions for legal terms

-Read a random definition: defined contribution plan
+Read a random definition: sight draft

 The finality doctrine is a rule that says a court cannot review an administrative agency's action until it is finished.
 This means that the court cannot interfere or make a decision until the agency has completed its work.
 It is also called the final-order doctrine or principle of finality.
 This rule is different from the final-judgment rule and the interlocutory appeals act.